 The Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) provides a helpful and descriptive set of criteria that mesh with our understanding of the pathophysiology of withdrawal syndromes.32 According to DSM-IV, withdrawal is manifested by either of the following: (1) a characteristic withdrawal syndrome for the substance or (2) the same (or a closely related) substance is taken to relieve withdrawal symptoms.
 Note that either criterion fulfills this definition.
 Logically, all syndromes have the first criterion, so it is the presence of the second criterion that is critical to understanding physiology and therapy.

 For the purposes of defining a unifying pathophysiologic pattern of withdrawal syndromes, this chapter considers syndromes in which both features are present.
-An analysis from this perspective distinguishes xenobiotics that affect the inhibitory neuronal pathways from those ...
+An analysis from this perspective distinguishes xenobiotics that affect the inhibitory neuronal pathways from those that ...